The 5 most common rock climbing injuries and how to avoid them

 These serve different functions in loosening the muscles and tendons most at risk from climbing.
 Dynamic stretches will get the blood flowing to your muscles and tendons, while static stretches will prevent your muscles from tightening up when you climb.

-Here’s a great dynamic warm-up you can do in less than 10 minutes, courtesy of The Climbing Doctor:
+Here’s a great dynamic warm-up you can do in less than 10 minutes:

 As for static stretches, there are a range that you can perform at home without equipment.
 The most important stretches include forearm supination/pronation and the wrist/finger stretch.